-Prison Break
+Prison break: ISIS fighters launched a brazen attack to free their comrades

 Sunday Jan.
 30

 It’s finally over, SDF officials say.
 The prison is back under control, and in the surrounding neighborhoods, the guns have largely fallen quiet.
-The largest, deadliest battle with the Islamic State since the defeat of its caliphate nearly three years ago has come to a close.
+The largest, deadliest battle with the Islamic State since the defeat of its so-called caliphate nearly three years ago has come to a close.
 “We announce the end of the sweep campaign in Sina’a prison in Ghwaryan neighborhood of Hasakah and the end of the last pockets in which ISIS militants were holed up in the [prison’s] northern dormitories,” the SDF announces.
 It would later disclose the death toll: 121 among the SDF, 374 suspected members of the Islamic State and four civilians.
 Officials would not provide figures for the number of prisoners unaccounted for.

 Outside the prison, SDF commanders direct their troops to continue combing districts across the city, looking for sleeper cells or caches of weapons.
 Other searches are taking place in towns around the region.
 In Hasakah, hundreds of civilians are still camped out in a mosque, where the stench of fear and sickness fills the air.
 “This is not over for us,” says one soldier, taking rest for a moment from the SDF’s raids.
 “We still have a long way to go.”